Acephoeni-X/ISTE-HACKATHON/README.md

-ISTE-HACKATHON
+# ISTE-HACKATHON

-Team-TechGeeks
-Project title-CyberSafe
+# Team-TechGeeks - " Cyber-Safe "
-Team members - Rishi Sharma, Vasu grover, Tushar Mukherjee, Kavya Mehra
+## Team Members - Kavya Mehra, Rishi Sharma, Vasu Grover, Tushar Mukherjee.

-Introduction:
+## Introduction:
+"Security used to be an inconvenience sometimes, but now it’s a necessity all the time."
+                                                                  - Martina Navratilova.
 - This project is intended for single users/organisations.
-- They can browse safely using our secured browser, can detect infectious emails using our spam filter, create a fully secured account using our strong password generator and also secure your mails and messages.
+- They can browse safely using our secured browser, can filter Emails using our Spam filter.
+- They can create a fully secured account using our strong password generator.
 - This project includes Two-factor authentication for further safety and privacy.
+- User can also send AES encrypted end to end emails using our software.

 Features:
 - Secure mail sender